 CU Denver Campus Student Life & Campus Community

 The university is committed to respecting all members of our university community and providing a quality educational experience for all students.
 We provide a Complaints & Grievances webpage, which includes policies and resources to assist students in reporting threatening or harmful behavior, or filing grievances or appeals.
 It is our objective to ensure that students' concerns and complaints are addressed fairly and resolved promptly.
 Complaints are usually the result of behavior that the student feels is unjust, inequitable, or creates an unnecessary hardship.

-- Textbook Information Textbook information is available to students in the UCDAccess portal when they access their class schedules.
+Textbook Information Textbook information is available in the UCDAccess portal alongside class schedules.
 Information includes ISBN number and price of required and recommended textbooks.
 The Tivoli Station is the bookstore that serves CU Denver.